Kyagara/equinox/test/README.md

 - cache: Cache benchmarks for both BigCache and Redis.
 - data: Benchmarks that use data from the live Riot Games API.
 - internal: Focused on InternalClient functions.

-Benchmarks clients should be using a configuration close to the one used in production.

-Some benchmarks are mainly used for testing purposes, some have notes in their descriptions.

 Command to run benchmarks and generate a markdown table: